Genetic Health - Making Informed Choices

 Knowledge is power

 But can knowing your genetic make-up, lead to better health decisions?

 Well, yes it can - because your genetics influence almost every aspect of your health.
 Everything from your weight, mood, hormones, and immune system can be traced back to your DNA.

-This is just one example as to why using a personalised approach to diet, based on nutritional status, nutritional requirements and gene type is important for optimal health.
-Having a clear picture of your genetic strengths and weaknesses can help you make informed choices on how best to tailor things like diet and exercise.
+This is just one example of why using a personalised approach to diet, based on nutritional status, nutritional requirements and gene type is important for optimal health.
+Having a clear picture of your genetic health strengths and weaknesses can help you make informed choices on how best to tailor things like diet and exercise.

 What else can DNA testing tell you about your genetic make-up and the impact it can have on your health?

 Inflammation - the release of inflammatory substances is controlled by genes that govern inflammation.
 So if you have inflammatory genes that are continually “switched on” the inflammatory response will persist.